xusamson8/CS146/Extra Credit/EC5/topilogical_sort.md

 <br/>

-## is kahn's a BFS Topological Sort??
+## question: is kahn's techniaclly a BFS Topological Sort??